mitchellciupak-archived/LeetLine/README.md

 # LeetLine
-A CLI created in Ruby to help me quiz myself on questions from Leetcode or Cracking the Coding Interview.
+A CLI created in Python to help me quiz myself on questions from Leetcode or Cracking the Coding Interview.

 # Procedure
 1. Answer a question